Keeping You Safe

 When You Arrive

 Because gatherings of people can lead to the spread of COVID-19, we’ve closed our waiting room.
-When you get to our office, stay in your car.
-One of our staff members will come out to greet you, take your temperature, and ask you questions about your recent health again.
+When you get to our office, please stay in your car and call our office.
+One of our staff members will let you know when to come inside.
+Once inside, we will take your temperature and ask you questions about your current health status and if you have been feeling sick recently.

-After this, you’ll be escorted into the building to the dental chair and the information is recorded in your chart for our records.
+After this, the information is recorded in your chart for our records.

 Our goal is to minimize contact between patients by limiting the number of people in our office.
 We’ve spread out our appointments for the safety of everyone in our office, and to allow us time to sanitize the room before and after your appointment.